originalcindy/wax_wisdom/README.md

 SEO-friendly structure for blog posts.

 Workshop Review System
-Users can leave reviews for workshops.
+Users can leave reviews for workshops, only once they have attended.
 Display reviews on the workshop detail pages.

 Responsive Design